learn-co-curriculum/java-mod-1-while-loop/README.md

-# The while Statement
+# While Loops

 ## Learning Goals

-- Use while statements
+- Define what a `while` loop is and how to implement it

 ## The while Statement in Java